 If you only practice when it’s convenient or when you feel good, then yoga is more of a hobby that you choose to look at on Monday and forget it exists for the rest of the week.
 If you want to experience the deepest truth yoga has to offer, you must develop the kind of devotional determination needed to progress along this internal path.

 As a beginner, you shouldn’t force your body to do anything that feels uncomfortable.
 Start with easy, beginner-level classes.
 Small consistent effort is the key to success.

-Ultimately, there really is nothing I can say or do to motivate you to succeed at being consistent with yoga and create a habit out of it in the long run.
-YOU have all the power.
-It’s up to you!
+Ultimately, there really is nothing I can say or do to motivate you to succeed at staying consistent with yoga and create a habit out of it in the long run.
+The power is in YOUR hands.

 8. FOCUS ON YOUR BREATH

 The breath is the foundation of yoga.
 Working with the breath in the practice of yoga can not only be challenging but also sometimes frustrating, especially for a beginner.

 Maybe the greatest challenge of the yoga practice is that you are expected to maintain a calm, steady breath while you move through increasing levels of difficulty.

 As a beginner, your mind will keep drifting away from your breath.
 It is your job to bring it back, to learn that connecting to our breath is the art of connecting to our Selves.